 The open book with the red page edges represents learning.

 The blue and silver cross represents the saltire of Scotland.

 We are a proudly international university with staff and students from over 140 countries.

 Among them former Scottish First Minister Alex Salmond and the novelist Fay Weldon.

-Around 97% of our students successful continue in their studies at St Andrews; 1 % transfer to other universities, and less than 2% drop out of Higher Education altogether.
+The University has one of the best first year retention rates in Scotland: around 97% of our students continue in their studies at St Andrews; around 1% transfer to other universities, and less than 3% drop out of higher education altogether.

 The Times and Sunday Times University Guide 2017 named St Andrews as UK University of the Year for Teaching Quality.

 The 2014 Research Excellence Framework (REF) ranked the University of St Andrews top in Scotland and 14th in the UK for the quality of research publications across Science, the Arts, Divinity and Medicine.

 According to the most recent survey (2015-2016), 94.9% of undergraduate first degree level graduates were in either full-time employment or further study.
 St Andrews has the higher rate of students going on to further study in the UK.